chudini93/boneio-loxone-via-udp/README.md

 # boneio-loxone-via-udp-http
 How to integrate BoneIO with Loxone via UDP & HTTP

-For getting info from BoneIO into Loxone we use UDP connection For sending commands from Loxone into BoneIO we use HTTP connection.
+For getting info from BoneIO into Loxone we use UDP connection.

+For sending commands from Loxone into BoneIO we use HTTP connection.

 Note: We could use UDP however it would require additional configuration changes in the yaml, where HTTP commands are working out of the box.